Lakshya-jangid-08/LAKSHYA_Online-survey-mangement/ProjectDetail.md

-# Jigyasa Online Survey Management System Documentation
+# Lakshya Online Survey Management System Documentation

 ## Project Structure Overview

 The backend is built with Django and Django REST Framework, organized into multiple apps:

-- **jigyasa**: Core application handling user authentication, surveys, and responses
+- **Lakshya**: Core application handling user authentication, surveys, and responses
 - **survey_analyzer**: Application for data analysis, CSV uploads, and visualization
-- **jigyasa_backend**: Main project settings and URL configuration
+- **Lakshya_backend**: Main project settings and URL configuration

 The frontend is built with React, Vite, and Tailwind CSS.